agormp/greedysub/README.md

 ![](https://github.com/agormp/greedysub/raw/main/maxindset.png?raw=true)

-Command line program for selecting representative, non-redundant subset of DNA or protein-sequences, based on list of pairwise sequence identities

 ## Overview

+The `greedysub` program selects a subset of input data such that no selected items are closely related ("neighbors").

-The main purpose of the `greedysub` program is to select a non-redundant subset of DNA- or protein-sequences, i.e., a subset where all pairwise sequence identities are below a given threshold.
-However, the program can be used to find representative subsets for any other type of items also.
+One use-case is to select a non-redundant subset of DNA- or protein-sequences, i.e., a subset where all pairwise sequence identities are below a given threshold.
+However, the program can be used to find representative subsets for any other type of items also, or, more generally, to find a ["maximal independent set"](#theory) on a graph.

 The program requires a list of pairwise similarities (or distances) as input, along with a cutoff specifying when two items are considered to be neighbors.

 Reducing sequence redundancy is helpful, e.g., when using cross-validation for estimating the predictive performance of machine learning methods, such as neural networks, in order to avoid spuriously high performance estimates: if similar items (sequences) are present in both training and test sets, then the method will appear to be good at generalisation, when it may just have been overtrained to recognize items (sequences) similar to those in the training set.